microsoft/terraform-provider-fabric/docs/guides/fabric_capacity_setup.md

 The steps outlined below illustrate the manual method for granting access to the Capacity via Azure Portal.
 Automation of this process is also possible using various tools such as [Azure REST API](https://learn.microsoft.com/rest/api/microsoftfabric/fabric-capacities/update), [Azure CLI](https://learn.microsoft.com/cli/azure/), [Azure PowerShell](https://learn.microsoft.com/powershell/azure/), or Terraform (with [AzAPI](https://registry.terraform.io/providers/Azure/azapi) and [AzureAD](https://registry.terraform.io/providers/hashicorp/azuread) providers).

--> If you choose to automate this section, ensure you use the principal ID (Enterprise Application Object ID) for Service Principals (SPN) and Managed Inentities (MSI).
+-> If you choose to automate this section, ensure you use the principal ID (Enterprise Application Object ID) for Service Principals (SPN) and Managed Identities (MSI).
 For Users, please use User Principal Name (UPN).

-### Service Principals (SPN) and Managed Inentities (MSI)
+### Service Principals (SPN) and Managed Identities (MSI)

 1. Sign in to the [Azure Portal](https://portal.azure.com/).
 1. Browse to the Fabric Capacity you want to grant access to.